BioMihanoid/Philosophers/README.md

 ## Project goals

 1. Learn multithreading in C
-2. Learn how to use mutexes and avoid data leaks
+2. Learn how to use mutexes and avoid datarace

 ## How to compile/to run